-On August 2, 2019, the Company acquired the rights to the Sambalay and Salvador mineral concessions adjacent to the wholly owned Curibaya porphyry property in southern Peru, which was acquired by the Company in 2016.
+On August 2, 2019, the Company acquired the rights to the Sambalay and Salvador concessions adjacent to the wholly owned Curibaya porphyry property in southern Peru, which was staked by the Company in 2016.
 Under the terms of the mining concession transfer agreement with Wild Acre Metals (Peru) S.A.C., the Company paid US\$250,000 on transfer of the concessions in favour of Corisur.
 The Sambalay concessions are subject to a combined 3% NSR royalty, 0.5% of which is buyable for US\$1.0 million.
 The Salvador concessions are subject to a 2% NSR royalty and a US\$2.0 million production payment, payable at the time a production decision is made, and to secure payment of such consideration a legal mortgage is recorded in the registry files of the Salvador concessions.

-The Sambalay and Salvador concessions together represent a 2-kilometre by 3.3-km mineralized alteration system that shows affinities to both high-grade copper porphyry and precious metal intermediate sulphidation systems (Figure 5).
+The Sambalay and Salvador concessions together represent a 4 by 4 kilometer alteration system that shows affinities to precious metal low to intermediate sulphidation systems.
 Historical high-grade sampling includes up to 13.50% copper, 23.6 g/t gold and 14,180 g/t silver (Figure 6), however despite these results, Auryn is unaware of any historical systematic exploration or drilling on the properties.

-Collectively, the Curibaya project now covers approximately 11,000 hectares and is located 53 km from the provincial capital, Tacna, and is accessible by road in 2.5 hours.
-It is also 11 km south of the Incapuquio regional fault, which is viewed as a major control on the emplacement of mineralized porphyries in the region.
-The concessions are not within the 50km border zone that would require the Peruvian government to approve the acquisition by Auryn, as a non-Peruvian company.
+Collectively, the Curibaya project now covers approximately 11,000 hectares and is located 53 km from the provincial capital, Tacna, and is accessible by road in 2 hours.
+The project lies 11 km south of the Incapuquio regional fault, which is viewed as a major control on the emplacement of mineralized porphyries in the region.
+The concessions are outside the 50km border zone and therefore do not require the Peruvian government to approve the acquisition by Auryn.